leoluyi/dotfiles/vim/vim_shorcut_keys.md

 ```
 :<linenum>            - go to <linenum>

 `` (double backtick)  - jump between previous position and the current position cursor position in jump list
 `.                    - bring you to your **last change**

-                        (The ` goes to a mark, and "." is a "special" mark which is automatically set to the position where the last change was made)
+                        (The ` goes to a mark, and "." is a "special" mark which is automatically
+                         set to the position where the last change was made)

-<C-o> and <C-i>       - work through the jump list history
+<C-o> and <C-i>       - up / down walk through the jump list history
 g; and g,             - jump through [edit positions](), which are also very frequently used
 ```